Graph Search Trees and the Intermezzo Problem: Complexity of the -tree Recognition Problem

-As explained above, we begin the search order $\sigma$ by visiting the root $r$ and then all literals that are set to false by $\A$ in arbitrary order.
+As explained above, we begin the search ordering $\sigma$ by visiting the root $r$ and then all literals that are set to false by $\A$ in arbitrary order.
 Next we visit all children of these vertices.
 In the next phase, we visit all remaining literal vertices in an arbitrary order.
 At this point, we can visit the clause hub vertex $C$ (see~\cref{lem:hub}) followed by the clause vertices in arbitrary order.
 Let $C^i =\{X_{j_0}(p_0), X_{j_1}(p_1), X_{j_2}(p_2)\}$ be some clause.
-If all literals of $c^i$ were chosen to be true (i.e., all the vertices $x^i_{j_0}$, $x^i_{j_1}$, and $x^i_{j_2}$ are to the right of $c^i$), then we can visit its technical vertices in the order $a^i_0, a^i_1, a^i_2,b^i_0, b^i_1, b^i_2$ (some arbitrary order that conforms with GS).
+If all literals of $C^i$ were chosen to be true (i.e., all the vertices $x^i_{j_0}$, $x^i_{j_1}$, and $x^i_{j_2}$ are to the right of $c^i$), then we can visit the technical vertices of $c^i$ in the order $a^i_0, a^i_1, a^i_2,b^i_0, b^i_1, b^i_2$ (or any other order that conforms with GS) followed by the literal vertices and their technical vertices following the order that is implied by the tree edges.
 If exactly one of the literals, say w.l.o.g. $X_{j_0}(p_0)$, is chosen to be false by $\A$, then we use the order $x^i_{j_0},c^i, a^i_0, b^i_0, d^i_{j_0}, e^i_{j_0},f^i_{j_0}$.
 Then we visit the remaining technical vertices of $c^i$ followed by $x^i_{j_1}, x^i_{j_2}$ and their technical vertices.